chipset808/The-Archive/README.md

+# New website is up, please use that instead!
 The Archive
 ===========
 The largest single-host archive for Chapter 1* builds of Fortnite.
 Currently sitting at over 3.8TB of decompressed gamefiles.\